British Land upholds the human rights of our employees and supply chain

 Where bespoke materials are specified which do not carry certification, we directly review the suppliers’ processes, their approach to environmental, social, and ethical matters and require full documentation regarding the chain of custody.

-Fair treatment of workers on our construction sites
+2. Fair treatment of workers on our construction sites

-All development contractors are required to register with the Considerate Constructors Scheme (CCS), a non-profit making organisation designed to encourage best practices in areas including community, environment and valuing the workforce.
+the workforce.
 By registering with the CCS, the contractors commit to providing a workplace where everyone is respected, treated fairly, encouraged and supported, health and safety of the workforce is cared for, and a high standard of welfare is provided and maintained.
 CCS monitors these commitments through audits.
-The average score from British Land construction sites in FY24 is 42.7 out of 45 (2023: 41.6), compared to the industry average of 40.5 (2023: 39.9).
+The average score from British Land construction sites in FY25 is 42.8 out of 45 (2024: 42.7), compared to the industry average

 We are registered with the Achilles Building Confidence programme, a UK-based industry scheme that includes audits of suppliers’ social and ethical practices.
 We also require key construction suppliers to be certified through Achilles, or the Common Assessment Standard.
 100% of our on-site construction suppliers are signed up to this accreditation.

-We continue to support suppliers in improving their oversight of appropriate documentation and awareness among their staff of Modern Slavery Policies.
+We continue to support suppliers in improving their oversight of appropriate documentation and awareness among their staff of Modern Slavery Policies

-Procurement of Labour Services in relation to Property Management Services
+3. Procurement of Labour Services in relation to Property Management Services

 We encourage suppliers of these services to employ people who live close to our places.
 This increases local employment and builds closer relationships with the local communities that host our assets.